 To recap, the first step when starting a blog is to define your general niche or topic area.
 This could be personal finance, travel, fashion, food, productivity, personal development, DIY, crafts, parenting, kids, health and fitness, real estate, etc.

 It may also help to narrow down your focus.
 For instance, personal finances can be further broken down into – saving money, making money, investing, frugal living, debt management, retirement planning, estate planning, getting out of debt, FIRE, and lots more.

 Finding your purpose for blogging will give you focus and ensure success.

 Step 2: Choose a Blogging Platform

-Pro Tip: Pair up the WordPress platform with a great starter hosting like Bluehost ($3.95/month) to ensure success early on.
+Pro Tip: Pair up the WordPress platform with a great starter hosting like Bluehost ($5.25/month) to ensure success early on.

-A majority of blogs run on the WordPress platform – 60% worldwide (over 75 million) – and there’s good reason for this!
+Most blogs run on the WordPress platform – 60% worldwide (over 75 million) – and there’s a good reason for this!
 Popular websites like CNN, New York Post, Fortune, TIME, WIRED, BBC America, TechCrunch, and ProBlogger are all built using WordPress.

 Alternative platforms out there include:

 Of these, Blogger is the next best option after WordPress.

 WordPress comes in two different versions – WordPress.com and WordPress.org.
 For long-term peace of mind, growth, control, and monetization of your blog, you should choose the WordPress.org platform.